qaraqol/disperse/README.md

 # Disperse

-A modular system for processing WAX token transfers using CSV files.
-This system allows you to configure token transfers and process them in batch using a CSV file for recipient information.
+Disperse is a flexible tool designed to simplify bulk WAX token transfers by processing recipient details from CSV files.
+It enables users to configure token parameters and execute batch transfers efficiently, complete with detailed transaction feedback.

 ## Features